LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

     -   **`HealthCheckPath`**: The path for health checks (`/polls/`).
     -   **`HealthCheckIntervalSeconds`**: Interval for health checks (30 seconds).
 3.  **`elbv2.register_targets()`**: Registers the specified EC2 instance to the target group.
     -   **`TargetGroupArn`**: ARN of the target group to register targets.
     -   **`Targets`**: List of target instance IDs to be registered.
 4.  **`elbv2.create_listener()`**: Creates a listener to route incoming HTTP traffic on port 80.
     -   **`LoadBalancerArn`**: ARN of the load balancer to attach the listener.
     -   **`Protocol`** and **`Port`**: Specifies HTTP protocol and port 80 for listening.
     -   **`DefaultActions`**: Defines actions for forwarding requests to the target group.
 ### [3] Access

-Access the URL: http://\<load balancer dns name>/polls/, and output what you've got.
+Get the ALB DNS name from `print(f"Load Balancer DNS Name: {LoadBalancerDnsName}")`,  access the URL: http://\<load balancer dns name>/polls/, and output what you've got.

 **NOTE**: When you are done, delete the instance and ALB you created.
 <div style="page-break-after: always;"></div>